adaltas/node-nikita/packages/lxd/src/init.coffee.md

   If true, the container will be deleted when stopped
 * `vm` (optional, boolean, false)
   If true, instantiate a VM instead of a container
+* `target` (optional, string)
+  If the LXC is clustered, instantiate the container on a specific node

 ## Callback Parameters